- places to visit

 A Coastal Playground on Martha’s Vineyard

 If you love to get outside, Wasque (“way-skwee”) is your “must-see” coastal experience on the Vineyard.
-For generations, visitors and residents alike have fond memories of sweeping white sand beaches, Wasque Point’s stairs and boardwalks onto the long beach and the peaceful feeling of a land stopped in time.
+For generations, visitors and residents alike have fond memories of sweeping white sand beaches, Wasque Point’s stairs, and boardwalks onto the long beach and the peaceful feeling of a land stopped in time.
 Today, Wasque is in transition—undergoing what many Native Vineyarders remember from long ago.
 The stairs and boardwalks have been swept into the sea, the beach at Wasque Point is gone and, where once the Swan Pond provided a scenic backdrop for nesting geese and swans.
 Now, the Swan Pond is gone and the Wasque Point beach is nothing more than a thin strip of sand at the base of towering sand cliffs which end in the surf.
 Chappaquiddick Island has once again become a true island — no longer connected to the Vineyard by Norton Point Beach.
 Wasque Swimming Beach is still present, but expect changes to happen on this beach on the southern side of Chappaquiddick to happen.
 Shifting sandbars, strong long-shore currents and the rapidly moving Breach will likely erode great portions of the swimming beach.
 Watch for swimming warnings as conditions warrant.

 Like the herons and egrets that congregate here to fish, saltwater anglers find Wasque a fine destination for striped bass and bluefish.
 Hikers will find .5 miles of trails to follow, through a habitat of rare sand barrens.

 Nature watchers can sit back and observe many bird species, including sandpipers, Piping plovers, terns and other shorebirds at the surf line and ospreys hovering over the water’s surface, preparing to dive onto a fish.
-Poucha Pond contain marshes that offer habitat for great blue herons, egrets, migrating shorebirds, and ducks.
+Poucha Pond contains marshes that offer habitat for great blue herons, egrets, migrating shorebirds, and ducks.
 Children will love spotting monarch butterflies as they feed on the flowers of the Northern Blazing Star before migrating south, while parents and caregivers scan for less dramatic appearing butterflies and moths such as mourning cloaks, sulphurs, and red admirals, which appear annually.

 An Ancient History

-To the geologist, Wasque is an excellent example of a glacially-deposited land form.
+To the geologist, Wasque is an excellent example of a glacially-deposited landform.
 Its dry, acidic, sandy soil nurtures an oak and pine forest, sandplain grasslands, and heathlands.
 Windy conditions, grazing, and fires have kept forests from taking hold here.

 Due to the recent and dramatic beach erosion, there are no accessible oversand-vehicle trails but we still have .5 miles of walking trails and sandy roads in the upland area.